mkudija/blog/content/articles/2017-10-25-gh-pages-python.md

 Sharing your work online is the first step in building a meaningful body of work.
 You will be able to take pride in pointing to something you created, and it might open other opportunities for you as well.

-Academics, artists, craftsmen might have a body of work built more naturally by virtue of the products they produce.
-For a typical knowledge worker this might not be so easy.
-Taking the time to fashion your more nebulous contributions into tangible pieces of work that can be shared online is a way to allow your...What you write up and share may be the first steps of something bigger that won't materialize for quite some time.
-I like the story of how during World War I William Churchill "carefully filed memoranda, documents, and letters, explaining, in a letter to Clementine on July 17, 1915, 'Someday I should like the truth to be known.'"[^manchester] He went on to write *The World Crisis*, his 6-volume history of the war that secured his family's livelihood for many years.
+A typical knowledge worker may not as naturally create this body of work as an academic, artist, or craftsman for instance.
+Taking the time to fashion your more nebulous contributions into tangible pieces of work that can be shared online is a way to ensure your work accumulates over time rather than simply being lost to time.

+Building anything worthwile takes time and energy.
+More than actively pursuing a goal, sharing online should come from a mindset of always improving.
+What you write up and share may be the first tentative steps of something bigger that won't materialize for quite some time.
+I like the story of how during World War I William Churchill "carefully filed memoranda, documents, and letters" away for inclusion in his memoirs.[^manchester] He went on to write *The World Crisis*, a 6-volume history of the war that secured his family's livelihood for many years.
+What could have been lost was instead built up in small pieces as events happened and later assembled into a meaningful body of work.

 [^manchester]: William Mancheseter, [*The Last Lion: Winston Spencer Churchill: Visions of Glory, 1874-1932*](https://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=the+last+lion+visions+of+glory) (New York: Little, Brown, and Company, 1983), 767.

-A spacecraft's heatshield is ablative in that it peels away as it rejects heat.
-Let your work be the opposite and be an accretive force.

-Building anything worthwile takes time and energy.
-More than actively pursuing a goal, sharing online is a mindset of always improving and adding.
+Full quote: "carefully filed memoranda, documents, and letters, explaining, in a letter to Clementine on July 17, 1915, 'Someday I should like the truth to be known.'"

+Little pieces of effort and examples of work add up over time.
+A little bit each day is great.
+A little  each week adds up quickly: "If you do one little thing each week, imagine how much you can learn in a year."[^little] Even at a monthly cadence you can build a solid foundation over a few year's time, and a lot of the blogs I have learned from average maybe 12 posts per year, or one per month.
+With patience and a long horizon, every little bit bit counts: "One little blog post is nothing on its own, but publish a thousand blog posts over a decade, and it turns into your life's work."[^kleon]

->One little blog post is nothing on its own, but publish a thousand blog posts over a decade, and it turns into your life's work.
+[^kleon]: Austin Kleon, [*Show Your Work!*](https://www.amazon.com/Show-Your-Work-Austin-Kleon/dp/076117897X/ref=sr_1_1?ie=UTF8&qid=1532378760&sr=8-1&keywords=show+your+work) (New York: Workman, 2014), 66-67.
+Full quote: "One little blog post is nothing on its own, but publish a thousand blog posts over a decade, and it turns into your life's work.
 My blog has been my sketchbook, my studio, my gallery, my storefront, and my salon.
 Absolutely everything good that has happened in my career can be traced back to my blog.
-My books, my art shows, my speaking gigs, some of my best friendships—they all exist because I have my own little piece of turf on the Internet.<br>–Austin Kleon[^kleon]
+My books, my art shows, my speaking gigs, some of my best friendships—they all exist because I have my own little piece of turf on the Internet."

-[^kleon]: Austin Kleon, [*Show Your Work!*](https://www.amazon.com/Show-Your-Work-Austin-Kleon/dp/076117897X/ref=sr_1_1?ie=UTF8&qid=1532378760&sr=8-1&keywords=show+your+work) (New York: Workman, 2014), 66-67.

-"If you do one little thing each week, imagine how much you can learn in a year."[^little]

 [^little]: Derya Little, [*From Islam to Christ*](https://www.amazon.com/Islam-Christ-Womans-through-Riddles/dp/1621641120/ref=sr_1_1?ie=UTF8&qid=1532269958&sr=8-1&keywords=from+islam+to+christ) (San Francisco: Ignatius, 2017), 201.

-** by

-(San Francisco: Ignatius, 2017), 204

-Beyond the satisfacion of having something to point to, there may be practical benefits as well (though understand there is change involved also):
-  - yes there are practical benefits, but those are not the focus: job, portfolio, connections, etc.
-  - more important is the learning in yourself and the satisfaction you receive from distilling some knowledge or wisdom
+Practical benefits may come from this (job offers, friendships, etc.), but the intrinsic benefits will suffice.
+This body of work is a journal of your intellectual development, an online repository of knowledge for future reference, and something you can point to with satisfaction and say, "I did that."

 **Feedback**